 Research InterestsDr.
 Gillespie's doctoral dissertation, "From Reproduction to Consumption: The Economic Deterioration of Families in the United States after World War II", takes the start of the "Great Recession" in 2007 as the end-point of the decades-long decline in the economic wellbeing of middle-, working-, and poverty-class families in the United States.
 The major argument of this work is that welfare state retrenchments in public assistance combined with the deregulation of financial and non-financial capitalist firms contributed in part to the economic decline of families under growing levels of debt.

-Currently, his research is focused the poverty and food insecurity in Coles County.
+Currently, his research is focused the poverty and food insecurity in Coles County and the Eastern Illinois region.
 He is also using GIS mapping techniques to explore the geography of poverty and insecurity in East-Central Illinois, and within Coles County.

 Other broad research interests include the causes and consequences of poverty, historical social welfare policy, the sociology of the family, gendered and racial disparities in public policies, political sociology, and historical-comparative sociology, including the conceptualization and macro-social and economic measurement of social indicators.
 Dr. Gillespie also has applied research and methodological interests and has worked extensively with social and family welfare programs in conducting evaluations of poverty reduction and child welfare programs.